 Q: What does literary success mean to you?

-A: For most people I guess literary success would be making millions selling your book.
+A: For most people, I guess literary success would be making millions selling your book.
 For me, I really just want people to love the story and the characters.
-I do like going on Amazon and reading the nice reviews* people put up about it and always appreciate it when someone takes the time to write a review for me.
+I do like going on Amazon and reading the nice reviews* people put up for it and always appreciate it when someone takes the time to write a review for me.